alexandermendes/pybossa-github-builder/README.md

 [![Coverage Status](https://coveralls.io/repos/alexandermendes/pybossa-github-builder/badge.svg)]
 (https://coveralls.io/github/alexandermendes/pybossa-github-builder?branch=master)

 A PyBossa plugin for creating projects directly from GitHub repositories.
+Users who may not be comfotable with command line tools, such as [pbs](https://github.com/PyBossa/pbs), can use this plugin to generate new projects via the PyBossa web interface, in just a few steps.

 ## Installation